 You can begin to use this comparison to represent fibre and CO2 lasers.
 That’s not to say CO2 machines are something of the past, just that there is now a option of higher power and alternative laser wavelength which is ideal for engraving and cutting uncoated metals such as carbon and stainless steels, brass and copper.

 Directing the Beam

 The light is generated in and injected into a fibre cable and reflected through a narrow cavity that keeps the beam incredibly straight.
 Optics aren’t needed to direct the beam, meaning you don’t have to realign parts regularly.
 Due to the straightness of the laser beam, it can be concentrated to accurately focus on the most minute areas, making it perfect for laser cutting intricate designs.

 Fibre engraving machines can mark uncoated metals with ease using as little as 20W of power, and at higher powers can cut through many types of metals.
 Instant reactions within the cable mean a fibre laser is ready to work as soon as it is switched on.

-If you have any questions about this topic, please let us know in the comments!
+If you have any questions about this topic, please get in touch!

 For information about laser markers and engravers see What is Laser Marking?